rscode999/cnet/documentation.md

 * A loss calculator and an optimizer are defined.
 * The output dimension of each layer must equal the input dimension of the next layer.
 * The only layer with Softmax activation is the final (output) layer.

+If all conditions are met, to handle changes in network architecture, the network resets all internal state previously used in training.

 **Exceptions**